The Nest

 Keeping the house long-term is better if you’re expecting maximum investment returns.

 Remind yourself that you’re still paying off a primary mortgage for your home for a few years.
-Refinancing will require more knowledge since you’ll be carrying two properties if you decide to buy a second property.
+Refinancing will require more knowledge since you’ll carry two properties if you buy a second property.

 You can finance your home with the following: